E-Cigarette Ingredients Pose Health Risks For Teens

 It is no secret that smoking is a habit that can lead to a plethora of health concerns.
 The makers of e-cigarettes hoped to change that fate, creating an alternative to inhaling the dangerous chemicals that can be found in conventional cigarettes.
 As a result, e-cigarettes have become the hub of a widespread craze, and the FDA now considers e-cigarette use an "epidemic" in young people.

 Since e-cigarette brands like Juul have only gained popularity over the course of the last decade, researchers have yet to determine their long-term health impacts.
-For teens especially, vaping can have greater health implications, and with 75% more high schoolers using e-cigarettes in 2018 than in the previous year, their addictive properties can be dangerous.
+For teens especially, vaping can have greater health implications, and with 75% more high schoolers using e-cigarettes in 2018 than in the previous year, the dangers of vaping addiction pose real risks to teenagers.

 Scientific studies show that electronic cigarettes are a generally safer alternative to tobacco cigarettes, as they contain fewer and lower levels of toxicants than tobacco cigarettes.
 Although vaping involves inhaling vaporized liquid instead of the abundant chemicals found in tobacco, some studies question both the safety of extended e-cigarette use and its effectiveness in helping cigarette smokers break the habit altogether.
 So, how safe is vaping?